kvnptl/practice_git/README.md

 7. Your team is working on a project using Git, and you want to create a new branch to work on a new feature.
 What command can you use to create a new branch?

 - Answer: `git checkout -b <branch-name>`

+8. You're actively involved in a collaborative project using Git, and you're currently working on a feature branch.
+However, it's still a work in progress.
+At this point, your project manager requests you to begin working on a completely new feature, Feature 2.
+What would be the recommended course of action in this situation?

+- Answer: `git stash save "some msg for pending work in feature branch"`

 ### Some online resources